kurikkal/UR5-Ros2-Isaac-CONNECTION/README.md

 Move the robot in the Isaac Sim, the real robot should move accordingly.

 # Data from/to UR5 to/from Isaac- Control with feedback.
+Combining both Action Graphs in the above sections is the basic concept but it won't work properly because the articulation controller keeps controlling the the simulated UR5 continuously.
+Even though any movement applied to the simulated robot is reflected slightly, it is met with high resistance to go back to initial state.
+Another problems is , there is always some small value is being published by real UR5, this causes the simulated robot moves slightly which in turn moves the real robot and acts as a loop action.
+Need to be experimented more to solve these problems.